ultraio/docs-blockchain/docs/tutorials/smart-contracts/deploy.md

 ::: details Ultra Mainnet
 TODO: use wallet extension
 1. Download <a href="https://chrome.google.com/webstore/detail/ultra-wallet/kjjebdkfeagdoogagbhepmbimaphnfln">Ultra Wallet extension</a>
-1. Create an Ultra Pro Wallet with Ultra <a href="https://ultra.io/">desktop client</a>
+2. Create an Ultra Pro Wallet using the Ultra Wallet extension <a href="../fundamentals/how-to-create-ultra-pro-wallet.md">tutorial</a>

-3. Use ultra <a href="https://toolkit.ultra.io/contract?actions=newnonebact,buyrambytes">toolkit</a> to create an Ultra Pro Wallet account and buy ram.
-Log in with your Ultra Account credentials created in the first step
+3. Use ultra <a href="https://toolkit.ultra.io/contract?actions=newnonebact,buyrambytes">toolkit</a> to to buy RAM.
+Log in with your Ultra Pro Wallet.
+Transfer UOS to this account if needed
 :::

 ## Deploy Contract